-Meredith Arwady returns to Oper Frankfurt at the beginning of the 2014 – 2015 season as Mistress Quickly in Falstaff.
-She will then debut at the English National Opera as Martha in John Adams’s The Gospel According to the Other Mary in a production by Peter Sellars.
-Ms. Arwady returns to the Opera Theatre of Saint Louis as Hannah in Tobias . . .
-Picker’s Emmeline, Houston Grand Opera as Schwertleite in Die Walküre, and debuts at Madison Opera as Mrs. Lovett in Stephen Sondheim’s Sweeney Todd.
-In concert, she will be heard with the Netherlands Radio Philharmonic in Brahms’s Alto Rhapsody.
+In the 2014- 2015 season, Ms. Arwady returned to Oper Frankfurt for Mistress Quickly in Falstaff.
+She debuted at the English National Opera as Martha in John Adams’s The Gospel According to the Other Mary in a production by Peter Sellars and returned to the Opera Theatre of Saint Louis as Hannah in Tobias Picker’s Emmeline, Houston Grand Opera as Schwertleite in Die Walküre, and debuted at Madison Opera as Mrs. Lovett in Stephen Sondheim’s Sweeney Todd.

 Ms. Arwady has appeared with numerous opera companies in a variety of roles.
 She has been seen at the Metropolitan Opera as Pasqualita in John Adams’s Dr. Atomic under Alan Gilbert and as the Marquise de Berkenfeld in La fille du régiment; San Francisco Opera as Zita in Gianni Schicchi, Mother Abbess in Suor Angelica, and the Marquise de Berkenfeld; Santa Fe Opera as Gaea in Strauss’s Daphne and as the title role in Peter Sellars’s production of Vivaldi’s Griselda; Houston Grand Opera as Auntie in Peter Grimes and in the world premiere of André Previn’s A Brief Encounter; Oper Frankfurt as Ulrica in Un ballo in maschera and Erda / First Norn in Der Ring des Nibelungen; English National Opera as Pasqualita in Dr. Atomic; Canadian Opera Company in The Nightingale; Dallas Opera in Boris Godunov; Opera Philadelphia as Quickly in Falstaff; and Fort Worth Opera as Cornelia in Giulio Cesare.
 An alumna of the Lyric Opera of Chicago’s Ryan Center, Ms. Arwady made her mainstage debut Tisbe in La Cenerentola conducted by Bruno Campanella.
 Since then, she has been seen as Pasqualita in Dr. Atomic under Robert Spano, Quickly in Falstaff, Third Lady in Die Zauberflöte, She-Ancient in Sir Michael Tippett’s A Midsummer Marriage, all under Andrew Davis, as well as productions of Die Frau ohne Schatten, Roméo et Juliette, and Dialogues des Carmélites.

-In concert, Ms. Arwady has performend Beethoven’s Symphony No. 9 with Lorin Maazel and Bernard Haitink, both with the Boston Symphony, Edo de Waart and the Milwaukee Symphony, Christoph Eschenbach with the Chicago Symphony at Ravinia, Seattle Symphony, and Pittsburgh Symphony; Alexander Nevsky with the New York Philharmonic; Mahler’s Symphony No. 8 at the Aspen Music Festival with Robert Spano; Mahler’s Symphony No. 2 with the Toronto Symphony under Andrew Davis and Houston Symphony; Dr. Atomic with the Atlanta Symphony and Robert Spano; and the Sir Thomas Beecham orchestration of Handel’s Messiah with the National Symphony Orchestra.
+In concert, Ms. Arwady has performend Beethoven’s Symphony No. 9 with Lorin Maazel and Bernard Haitink, both with the Boston Symphony, Edo de Waart and the Milwaukee Symphony, Christoph Eschenbach with the Chicago Symphony at Ravinia, Seattle Symphony, and Pittsburgh Symphony; Alexander Nevsky with the New York Philharmonic; Mahler’s Symphony No. 8 at the Aspen Music Festival with Robert Spano; Mahler’s Symphony No. 2 with the Toronto Symphony under Andrew Davis and Houston Symphony; Dr. Atomic with the Atlanta Symphony and Robert Spano; Alexander Nevsky with the Spokane Symphony; Mahler’s Symphony No. 3 with the North Netherlands Orchestra; Dvorak’s Biblical Songs and Prokofiev’s Ivan the Terriblewith Orquesta Sinfónica de Galicia in Spain; and the Sir Thomas Beecham orchestration of Handel’s Messiah with the National Symphony Orchestra.
 A frequent recitalist, she has been seen in New York City and Chicago recitals under the auspices of the Marilyn Horne Foundation, as well as recitals sponsored by the Curtis Institute of Music.
 She has also been featured as a soloist in the Richard Tucker Gala as winner of their Career Grant.

 Ms. Arwady has appeared in Chicago Opera Theater’s production of L’incoronazione di Poppea.
 She performed Meg Page in The Merry Wives of Windsor as a member of San Francisco Opera’s prestigious Merola Opera Program and returned to Merola to sing Madame Flora in The Medium.
 In addition, Ms. Arwady has performed regularly at the Chautauqua Institute where she interpreted such roles as Madame Flora, Zita in Gianni Schicchi, Mrs. Peachum in Die Dreigroschenoper, and both Mother and The Square Root of 7 in L’enfant et les sortilèges.